Network concepts for applications in Azure Kubernetes Service (AKS)

 LoadBalancer creates an Azure load balancer resource, configures an external IP address, and connects the requested pods to the load balancer backend pool.
 To allow customers' traffic to reach the application, load balancing rules are created on the desired ports.

-For extra control and routing of the inbound traffic, you may instead use an Ingress controller.
+For HTTP load balancing of inbound traffic, another option is to use an Ingress controller.

 Creates a specific DNS entry for easier application access.